N1CK145/frontend-challanges/README.md

 # Frontend Challanges
-A repository containing the challanges of "Frontend Mentor"
+A repository containing the challanges of [Frontend Mentor](https://www.frontendmentor.io/challenges)